Hamish & Andy

-Hamish & Andy are an Australian comedy duo formed in 2003 by Hamish Blake and Andy Lee.
-Best known for their various drive time radio programmes on the Hit Network, which aired in multiple formats until 2017, their shows gained consistently high market share and became the highest rated radio show in Australian history.
-Retiring after 14 years of broadcasting, the duo now produce a weekly self-titled podcast once a week from March through to December and occasionally publish a secondary programme, the Remembering Project, to revisit their old radio segments in December through to the end of March.
+Hamish & Andy are an Australian comedy duo formed in 2003 by Hamish Blake and Andy Lee after becoming friends at the University of Melbourne.
+Best known for their radio shows, which were broadcast nationally for over a decade and included the highest-rated drive time show in Australian history, the duo have also hosted several television series, including Gap Year, Caravan of Courage and True Story.

+Blake and Lee started radio presenting at student network SYN before becoming comedy writers.
+Their first shows on Fox FM found success and were syndicated nationally in the mid-2000s.
+From 2006 they hosted their self-titled weekday show, broadcast on the Hit Network in all seven major cities, which became the highest rated radio show in Australian history, attracting around two million regular listeners.
+After changes to their show's format through the mid-2010s with the shorter Business Brunch and Happy Hour programmes, they returned to drive time from 2015, and retired from radio at the end of 2017.
+The duo started to produce a weekly self-titled podcast from 2018, and have since presented spin-off programmes including the Remembering Project, where they reminisce on their old radio work.
-The duo have also worked extensively in television, known as correspondents on Rove and for their various seasons of Hamish & Andy's Gap Year which won multiple Logie Awards including Most Popular Light Entertainment Program in 2012, 2014 and 2015.

-They have made numerous appearances hosting events, competing on game shows and in celebrity sporting events.
-They also performed in a touring rock cover band, Cool Boys and the Frontman, throughout 2016 and 2017.
-The pair were ranked the highest-paid commercial radio hosts in Australia, with individual salaries of A$4 million, as of 2014.
+In television, Blake and Lee gained popularity as correspondents on Rove, and for their various seasons of Hamish & Andy's Gap Year which won multiple Logie Awards including Most Popular Light Entertainment Program in 2012, 2014 and 2015.
+They have also made numerous appearances hosting events, competing on game shows and in celebrity sporting events.
+From 2016, they also performed in a touring rock cover band, Cool Boys and the Frontman, which featured several notable guest vocalists.

 Background

 Hamish Blake and Andy Lee met while both studying at the University of Melbourne in 2001.
-They entered comedy competitions together and just a year after meeting, they started their career in radio by hosting a show on community radio station SYN FM.
+They entered comedy competitions together and just a year after meeting, they started their career in radio by hosting a show on community radio station SYN.

-Radio career (2002–2017)
+Radio career

-First radio programmes
+First radio shows

-The duo began presenting radio on the Student Youth Network, initially hosting Cruise Control in the Monday afternoon timeslot during the station's test broadcasts in June 2002.
+Blake and Lee began presenting radio on Melbourne community station SYN, initially hosting Cruise Control in the Monday afternoon timeslot during the station's test broadcasts in June 2002.
 They later co-hosted the station's Friday afternoon drivetime show The Buzz in 2003.
-Soon after Hamish began writing for the Fox FM breakfast show (The Matt & Jo Show), the pair began hosting a Monday night late-night radio program called Almost Tuesday on the same station.
-The duo then hosted the Fox FM program Almost Midday on Saturday mornings, which was so successful it was syndicated nationally across the Today Network.
+Soon after, Blake began writing for Fox FM breakfast programme The Matt and Jo Show, and the pair started to host a Monday late-night show called Almost Tuesday on the same network.
+It was then moved to Saturday mornings at 10 am, with a name change to Almost Midday.

-In 2023, the duo announced on their Remembering Project podcast that they had retrieved various CDs containing content from Almost Midday and planned on adding them to their Hamish & Andy Unlimited subscription service for Apple Podcasts and their Libsyn-powered Android app.

-The duo presented two radio specials on BBC 6 Music in the United Kingdom on 21 December 2009 and 26 January 2010.
-On Friday 11 June, it was announced on the Christian O'Connell Breakfast Show that Hamish & Andy would be presenting three shows in London during July 2010 to cover O'Connell's holiday.
-Hamish and Andy signed a deal to present a series of shows to air on Absolute Radio Sunday evenings.